applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/custom-declaration.md

 # How algorithms are registered

-Algorithm instances are created by an [ACAQAlgorithmDeclaration](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQAlgorithmDeclaration.html).
-This declaration is the object that is actually registered into ACAQ5.
+Algorithm instances are created by an [ACAQAlgorithmDeclaration](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQAlgorithmDeclaration.html).
+This declaration is the object that is actually registered into JIPipe.
 It is able to create new instances of the declared algorithm, or copy it.
 It also carries basic metadata such as a name, description, or annotation preferences.

-Declarations should be unique and have a unique ID within the ACAQ5 algorithm registry.
+Declarations should be unique and have a unique ID within the JIPipe algorithm registry.

 On registering an algorithm like in previous tutorials, following code is run: